MarhaboR/Database-Management-System/Activities/Random Activities/Activity 1/Readme.md

-Random activity in the presentation
+Random activity in the Lecture 9

+Translating Aggregations to Relations